Dedi-SA/zig-zag-text-encryption/js/the-encryptor/README.md

     5. There must be no twin elements in it.

-       If any are found, then the Mirrors will be declared invalid, and the program will not run.
+       If any are found, then the mirrorBox will be declared invalid, and the program will not run.